 Dr. Lock’s special interests include internal medicine, soft tissue surgery, and dermatology.
 Actually, it was her interest in pets’ skin problems that led her to rescue a West Highland White Terrier named “Scrappy”.
 Unfortunately, Scrappy was about to be euthanized due to his chronic, unmanageable atopic dermatitis and Dr. Lock seized the opportunity to help improve his quality of life.
 Scrappy is now completely rehabilitated and has a full haircoat once again!

-When she is not practicing veterinary medicine she enjoys photography, hiking, and cooking.
+When not practicing veterinary medicine, Dr. Lock enjoys photography, hiking, and cooking.

 Dr. Ayersman is happy to join MAVH for his first year of practice as a 2016 graduate of St. George’s University School of Veterinary Medicine.
 He was inspired to become a veterinarian by critically ill puppies dying in his arms as a teenager.
 At that moment, he decided he wanted to help animals live healthier lives.